FuelLabs/wgpu-sigops/README.md

 The length of `signatures` and `messages` should be the same.

 `log_limb_size` indicates the bitwidth of each limb in the shaders' representation of big integers.
-It should be set either 13 or 14.
-The resulting performance of using either value depends on the platform on which the code will run, but our benchmarks show no significant performance difference.
+A safe default is 13.

 The output is a `Vec` of byte-vectors which correspond to the big-integer byte representation of the affine public key per i-th recovery.